Updated: Jul 25

 If that loved one, is not a believer (especially if they are perhaps approaching death), you need to do what whatever you can to change that, very soon.
 Please share the Gospel with them; don’t put it off.
 If you need some help, use some of the resources on this website.
 Contact me if you want to; I’ll be glad to help.
 God may indeed be using that suffering to get their attention in order to save them from an eternity without Him (one of unspeakable suffering).
 He very well may be intending to privilege you to be used as an instrument to bring that person, as well as others who may be involved/suffering in the given situation, to everlasting life in Him.
 Awkwardness is not an excuse to avoid this duty and privilege.
 Don’t let Satan and his confusion and lies get in the way of this person receiving salvation.

 If you yourself have never received the free gift of salvation/everlasting life, you can do so right now.
 The hard work has been done; Jesus did it for you.
 The gift is offered and has been paid for in full, you just need to accept it.
 Just trust Jesus; believe, as in fully trust that His death on the cross, as it was predicted in Scripture, paid the full price for your sins, and believe/trust that He rose from the grave on the third day and conquered death once and for all (1 Corinthians 15:1-4).
 This is the Gospel; the good news.
 Believe on the Lord Jesus and you shall be saved (Acts 16:31).
 Jesus is 100% God and 100% man.
 Being man, he was able to die in your place and pay the price/receive the wage of sin, which is death, that you and I deserved as sinners (Romans 3:23, 6:23).
-But as God (see John chapter 1), He bodily rose from the grave ALIVE, and conquered death once and for all.
+But because He is God (see John chapter 1), He was able to, and did indeed bodily rose from the grave ALIVE, and conquered death once and for all.